 General Permit Renewal and Permit Transfer

-Type 2 and 3 general permits need to be periodically renewed (See Discharge Authorization Renewal Form for details).
+Type 2 and 3 general permits need to be periodically renewed (See Discharge Authorization Renewal Form below for details).
 Type 4 general permits are valid for the operational life of the facility.

 Permit Renewal Forms

 - Type 2 Discharge Authorization Renewal Form (Revised March, 2014) (Word) (PDF)

 - Type 3 Discharge Authorization Renewal Form (Revised March, 2014) (Word) (PDF)

 Permit Transfer Forms (to be completed by the buyer)